 The stunning city of Antalya, located in a bay on Turkey’s southern coast is an incredibly popular holiday destination to thousands of tourists each y …

-Bodrum is one of the most popular and busiest resorts on Turkey’s Aegean Coast.
-Since becoming popular in the 1970’s, Bodrum has grown into a large co …
+Bodrum is one of the most popular and busiest resorts on Turkey’s Aegean Coast and a true favourite for families and couples travelling on holiday.
+Si …